CXu0630/CarbonArchive/1.0 Carbon Primer for Architects/1.7 LCIA Methodologies/Ecological Footprint.md

 Parent:
 ---
 ## Definition
 Ecological Footprint measures how much land and water a production process consumes and uses to absorb the waste it generates.
 The measurements are made in global hectares.
 It is used to compare consumption against how much nature can regenerate.
+The LCIA method was published in 2006 and is maintained by the European Commission.

 ## Reference
 https://support.ecoinvent.org/impact-assessment